dask/hdfs3/docs/source/index.rst

 ---------------------------

 Typically in HDFS, all data reads go through the datanode.
-Alternatively, a process that runs on the same node as the data to bypass or `short-circuit` the communication path through the datanode and instead read directly from a file.
+Alternatively, a process that runs on the same node as the data can bypass or `short-circuit` the communication path through the datanode and instead read directly from a file.

 HDFS and ``hdfs3`` can be configured for short-circuit reads using the following two steps: